Carla Penz

-Carla Maria Penz (born October 17, 1961) is a butterfly comparative morphologist and systematist, and the Doris Zemurray Stone Chair in Biodiversity at the University of New Orleans.
+Carla Maria Penz (born October 17, 1961) is a butterfly comparative morphologist and systematist, and the former Doris Zemurray Stone Chair in Biodiversity at the University of New Orleans.
 Her research also focuses on natural history and behavior, mostly of neotropical butterflies.
+She is currently Professor Emeritus at the University of New Orleans, Research Associate at the American Museum of Natural History (NY), Florida Museum of Natural History (FL), and The Milwaukee Public Museum (WI).

 Biography

 Carla Penz was born in Porto Alegre, Brazil, the first-born daughter of Rubem Paulo Penz and Isolde Renate Penz (née Seth).
 Through her father’s love for nature and orchids, in particular, she developed an interest in biology from an early age.
 Penz attended the Jesuit school Colégio Anchieta, where she was also encouraged to pursue a career in science.
 As an undergraduate at Universidade Federal do the Rio Grande do Sul (UFRGS), she volunteered at Museu Anchieta, where she started to study butterflies.

 Penz obtained her doctorate degree at the University of Texas at Austin.
 During that period she traveled to several countries for field and museum work, such as Costa Rica, Panama, Ecuador, Brazil, and England where she spent time at Cambridge University and the Natural History Museum, London.
 She was funded by the National Science Foundation for post-doctoral work at the DeVries Laboratory at the University of Oregon (1996-2000).
 She worked as a Curator of Lepidoptera (2000-2004) and Section Head of Invertebrate Zoology (2003-2004) at the Milwaukee Public Museum in Wisconsin.
-Penz joined the faculty at the University of New Orleans in 2004.
+Penz joined the faculty at the University of New Orleans in 2004, where she is currently an Emeritus professor.
 She is also a research associate at the American Museum of Natural History and the Milwaukee Public Museum, and an associate professor at PUC-RS, Brazil.

-Along with her career, Penz has studied butterfly genetics, natural history, herbivore-plant interactions, wing morphology as related to flight, and phylogenetic systematics.
+Along her career, Penz has studied butterfly genetics, natural history, herbivore-plant interactions, wing morphology as related to flight, and phylogenetic systematics.
 Morphology is the main source of data for her work on phylogenetic systematics, a field of biology that focuses on the evolutionary diversification of living organisms.
-Penz’s research integrates morphological and evolutionary diversification, and also natural history and behavior of her study organisms.
+Her research integrates morphological and evolutionary diversification, and also natural history and behavior of her study organisms.